sbakic/sandbox/opentelemetry-express/README.md

 ## Testing Project

-Test the project with `curl http://localhost:8080/rolldice` and check logs
+Test the project with `curl http://localhost:8080/rolldice`

+Check the logs with `docker logs app --follow`